 ‘Extinction’: Feeding post-apocalyptic fear in Ben Young’s new sci-fi horror

-This weekend marked the launch of Australian-based filmmaker Ben Young’s (Hounds of Love) sci-fi horror film Extinction on Netflix.
+Australia-based filmmaker Ben Young’s (Hounds of Love) sci-fi horror film Extinction dropped last year on Netflix.
 The genre-straddling director’s sophomore effort is a harrowing trek through a post-apocalyptic landscape decimated by an alien invasion, following Ant Man and the Wasp’s Michael Pena and True Blood’s Lizzy Caplan as parents in a near-future cityscape who are caught up in the cataclysm.

 With a script from Oscar-nominated screenwriter Eric Andrew Heisserer and riffing on Philip K. Dick and Black Mirror with shades of War of the Worlds, Extinction is a strong genre offering from the streaming platform and will appeal to aficionados who like their sci-fi a bit more grounded.

 We caught up with Young to discuss what post-apocalyptic fiction informed Extinction’s narrative, the pitfalls of directing a sci-fi-horror film, and why the end of the world is so appealing to filmmakers.

 Film Daily: You directed Extinction from a script by Arrival screenwriter Eric Andrew Heisserer, Brad Kane, and Spencer Cohen.
 What was it about this script that first appealed to you?

 Ben Young: Good question!
 I’ve always felt that the best science-fiction stories make a comment about the world we live in today.
 While Extinction was filled with the thrills and spills you’d expect from a genre film, thematically it was very relevant to what is going on in the real world.
 This made it a refreshing read and something I wanted to watch, so I went after it.